Back to Blog

 • Shares with your family

-It turns passive information into active tasks.
+It turns passive information scattered across six apps into active, consolidated tasks.

 That's the difference.